Pattyson/HCIProject-Group6-2023/README.md

 - A Gantt chart that clearly indicates which interactive features will be developed for each prototype and which team members will be responsible for the development of each feature.

 9.Submit the PDF document.

+# The Plan

+The current idea is to create a platformer similar to Mario using the Java programming language.
+This idea is likely to evolve while the project continues devolpment.